An Tir Kingdom Laws,

 efforts with the Gryphon Scribe as appropriate.

-martial combat and the Field of Honor.
-The Captain of
+combat and the Field of Honor.
+The Keeper of the Lists

 offices are as follows: